 Spongospora (powder scab) root galling was also common.
 Nematodes (potato cyst nematode PCN (Globdera) and root knot (Meloidgyne) and root lesion nematode (Pratylenchus)) were reported in crops but the impact on yield is not clear.

 Ongoing TPP research includes:

 This project will focus on developing reduced insecticide management strategies by: using thresholds to commence a spray programme (psyllid-count based or Degree Days) and incorporation of agricultural oils into a spray programme to protect the crop from insect pests and consequently from being infected with CLso (TPP) or viruses (aphids).

 FAR were successful with an application to MPI SFF.
-The project will run for three years in Pukekohe, Manawatu and Canterbury and focus on ‘Increasing potato yield through understanding the impact of crop rotations and soil compaction”.
+The project will run for three years (from 2015) in Pukekohe, Manawatu and Canterbury and focus on ‘Increasing potato yield through understanding the impact of crop rotations and soil compaction’.

 Year 1 is well underway with eighteen commercial potato field crops being evaluated for this season.
 The desired outcome of the project is to better understand where potatoes fit in the rotation, how to reduce soil compaction and improve soil structure whilst understanding how all these factors impact of soil borne diseases.
 Comprehensively testing abiotic and biotic factors along with understanding the rotation and soil borne diseases over three years will give us the full spectrum of how and where potatoes fit best along with understanding where we can increase yield.

 The use of guidance technology and variable-rate application, based on soil testing is being undertaken, but there is limited crop-based management of inputs.
 There may be opportunity to manipulate some inputs.
 In-paddock variability can be relatively easily identified using remote sensing equipment (both NDVI and Infrared) but there are three major problems with potatoes: